milanaryal/milanaryal.github.io/_posts/2015/2015-06-06-getting-started-with-grunt.md

 $ grunt
 {% endhighlight %}

+An incredibly active community of developers is building front-end plugins, you can explore them at [Grunt plugins library](http://gruntjs.com/plugins/).

 ### Further reading

+This is the basic foundation for learning Grunt, you can also further lean by the following links:

 * The [getting started](http://gruntjs.com/getting-started/) with grunt guide
 * The [installing grunt](http://gruntjs.com/installing-grunt/) guide